chobbs/vera-node-lib/README.md

 ## My Motivation

-This is a wrapper around the Vera APIs, however this project is just getting started so this and should be considered a testing release only.
+This is a wrapper around the Vera APIs, however this project is just getting started and should be considered a testing release only.

 This library is intended to provide the basic functionality you need to secure and unsecure files using Vera: This library does not attempt to provide application level support, e.g. administration, auditing, and user management.
 If you're looking for those kinds of features, you should check with Vera Support.